-Sheep less than one year old is estimated as number of sheep under one year registered 1. of January + number of lambs slaughtered June-December 143/365.
+Sheep less than one year old is estimated as number of sheep under one year registered 1. of January + number of lambs slaughtered June-December \143/365.
 Lambs slaughtered before June are assumed to be registered as sheep under one year 1. of Jan.
 Practically all lambs slaughtered after June are born in the spring.
-An expert judgment suggests an average lifetime of 143 days for slaughtered lambs born in the spring (UMB, pers. comm21).
+An expert judgment suggests an average lifetime of 143 days for slaughtered lambs born in the spring (UMB, pers. comm).

 In the estimations of enteric methane, sheep is split in four categories: sheep > 1 year, sheep < 1 year for breeding, lambs slaughtered June-Dec. and lambs slaughtered Jan.-May.
 Sheep over one year is estimated as explained above.
 Sheep under one year for breeding is estimated as the number of sheep under one year registered 1. of January deducted for the number of lambs slaughtered Jan.-May.
 For the numbers of slaughtered lambs, slaughter statistics are used.
 The numbers of slaughtered lambs were previously estimated.
+A more detailed descpription of the method can be found in Annex IX.